oauth-wg/oauth-identity-chaining/draft-ietf-oauth-identity-chaining.md

 {:vspace}
 scope
-: OPTIONAL.
-Additional scopes to indicate scopes included in the returned JWT authorization grant.
+: Additional scopes to indicate scopes included in the returned JWT authorization grant, if required.
 See [Claims transcription](#claims-transcription).

 resource
-: REQUIRED if audience is not set.
-URI of authorization server for trust domain B.
+: URI of authorization server for trust domain B.

 audience
-: REQUIRED if resource is not set.
-Well known/logical name of authorization server for trust domain B.
+: Well known/logical name of authorization server for trust domain B.

+One of `resource` or `audience` is REQUIRED to indicate the intended authorization server in trust domain B.

 ### Processing rules

 * If the request itself is not valid or if the given resource or audience are unknown, or are unacceptable based on policy, the authorization server in trust domain A MUST deny the request as defined in Section 2.2.2 of {{RFC8693}}.
-* The authorization server in trust domain A MAY add, remove or change claims.
+* The authorization server in trust domain A can add, remove or change claims.
 See [Claims transcription](#claims-transcription).

 ### Token Exchange Response